johncmerfeld/wayback/README.md

 ![Web inspector](images/inspector.png)

-If you right-click that element in the inspector (or to the blank area just to the right of the text), you should see an option to `Copy->XPath`, which will add the full or relative XPath to your clipboard, and you can insert it into your scraping script! **This takes a ton of time and guesswork out of the scraping process, and I highly recommend you do it this way instead of combing through the HTML yourself, which can be especially complicated on commercial websites.**
+*Deprecated note: If you right-click that element in the inspector (or to the blank area just to the right of the text), you should see an option to `Copy->XPath`, which will add the full or relative XPath to your clipboard, and you can insert it into your scraping script!
+This takes a ton of time and guesswork out of the scraping process, and I highly recommend you do it this way instead of combing through the HTML yourself, which can be especially complicated on commercial websites.*

+**Actual note:** While you can use `Copy->XPath` to get your computer's interpretation of the XPath, I don't actually recommend you do it.
+By all means, do use `Select Element` to find the div you want inside the web inspector, but when it comes to pasting a path into your Scrapy code, I would do something more like `'//div[@class='whatever']'`.
+The `//` tells Scrapy to ignore all elements of the DOM tree until it gets to the div you're referring to.
+In most cases, this div will be unique so there's no need to specify further, although if you need to be more specific, you could do something like `'//parent/div[@class='whatever']'`.

 ### Some final thoughts
 This tool is finicky.
 Scrapy can be hard to debug (please use me as a resource), and with the Wayback scraper in particular, if you screw something up, it will keep trying to scrap each timestamp of the website.
 If something looks amiss, kill the process with Control-c or Control-/.
 On the other hand, it's a really impressive piece of software that works hard and runs reliably.
 Once you figure out a site's HTML structure, gathering your data is as simple as running the `runspider` command.

 Stack Overflow is your friend!!

 Its default behavior is to append to an existing JSON file, also.
-So make sure you don't have results from two seperate scrapes in teh same file!
+So make sure you don't have results from two separate scrapes in the same file!

 **Big note**: Nothing I just did here directly pertains to the data you're looking for.
 The flow of your program will need to be more sophisticated-- it should look at specific sections of these news sites, find links to the individual stories, and then pull down the text of those stories.
 There's room to get creative here; you can use the site's own tagging and timestamps as auxillary data points in your analysis.